 Energy saving through the provisions of EED Articles 9 - 11 is expected to emerge from changes in behaviour of building residents or other users.
 If no behavioural change is possible in a building, because building users have been given no control, then no savings will be made.
 For example where dwellings are provided with mechanical ventilation and windows cannot be opened, and/or room temperatures are set uniformly and centrally, residents cannot act to save energy through reduced ventilation or temperature.
 In other cases control is apparently given but cannot be exercised, or is ineffective, as for example where a hotel guest has too short a time to control heating effectively or a bedridden person cannot access controls.
+Furthermore, where control is taken out of users hands through automation, similar considerations apply, whether or not the automation chosen is effective in delivering optimal performance.

-In general, before an EED building measure is introduced, final customers in the building must have had a certain minimum level of control over temperature and/or ventilation in order for behavioural changes to be open to them which have the potential for making savings.
+In general, before or at the time an EED building measure is introduced, final customers in the building must have had or be given a certain minimum level of control over temperature and/or ventilation in order for behavioural changes to be open to them which have the potential for making savings.
 If this standard of control is not present, the introduction of consumption-based cost allocation or consumption information services will generate lower savings.